How We Ship Precast Concrete

 Drop Deck Flat Trailer

-A drop deck trailer is for shipping 10’ wide wall panels and spandrels on edge.
-Also, if we are shipping three double tees on a single load, we use a drop deck.
-Generally, panels for high rise buildings will be shipped on 45 degree racks or vertical on a drop deck trailer.
+A drop deck trailer is used for shipping 10' wide wall panels and spandrels on edge.
+It is also commonly used for transporting three double tees on a single load.
+Panels for high-rise buildings are typically shipped on 45-degree racks or vertically on a drop deck trailer.

 Spacer Image Drop deck flat trailer Spacer Image